jumptiger66/Maintaining-Discrimination-and-Fairness-in-Class-Incremental-Learning/README.md

 This code is my reproduction of this paper.Thanks to the code base [FACIL](https://github.com/mmasana/FACIL).

-I am just a green hand in incremental learning.This code is probably wrong, please forgive me and point out my mistakes.
+I am just a green hand in incremental learning.This code is probably wrong.
+If you are checking my code, please forgive me for wasting your time and point out my mistakes.

 **Dataset**

 * Cifar-100